panastasiadist/Enqueueror/docs/guide/asset-preprocessing.md

 // Next lines containing PHP code that generate JavaScript or CSS code
 ```

-As a measure of last resort, Enqueueror utilizes **.htaccess** rules to prevent direct access to any PHP based assets living under the active theme.
-However, this measure requires web servers that support **.htaccess** rules such as **Apache** or **Litespeed**.
+As a final line of defense, Enqueueror employs **.htaccess** rules to prevent direct access to any PHP-based assets located under the active theme.
+However, this approach relies on web servers that support **.htaccess** rules, such as **Apache**.

-In addition, Enqueueror will automatically update the **.htaccess** file when switching to a new theme, leaving any previously active theme unprotected.
-Consequently, developers are encouraged to implement the use the aforementioned code line, even if **.htaccess** rules are taken into account by the web server.
+Furthermore, when a new theme is activated, Enqueueror will automatically update the **.htaccess** file, leaving any previously active theme exposed.
+Therefore, developers are strongly recommended to incorporate the aforementioned code line in their practice, even if the web server respects **.htaccess** rules.